 Erected 2007 by Santa Clara County Historic Heritage Commission, the Santa Clara County Parks and Recreation Department, and E Clampus Vitus, Mountain Charlie Chapter No. 1850.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 37° 11.584′ N, 121° 59.125′ W. Marker is near Los Gatos, California, in Santa Clara County.
 Marker can be reached from Alma Bridge Road, on the right when traveling south.
+This marker is located at the Doug B. Miller Point parking area.
 Touch for map.
-This marker is located at the Doug B. Miller Point parking area.
 Marker is in this post office area: Los Gatos CA 95033, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lexington Reservoir (here, next to this marker); "The Cats" (approx. 1˝ miles away); Forbes Flour Mill (approx. 2 miles away); Patchen (approx. 3.2 miles away); Mountain Charlie Road (approx. 3.4 miles away); Mountain Charlies Cabin Mountain Charlie Bear Fight (approx. 4.6 miles away); Augustus T. Dowd (approx. 5 miles away).
+Lexington Reservoir (here, next to this marker); "The Cats" (approx. 1˝ miles away); Forbes Flour Mill (approx. 2 miles away); Patchen (approx. 3.2 miles away); Kotani-en (approx. 3.4 miles Mountain Charlie Road (approx. 3.4 miles away); Mountain Charlies Cabin (approx. 3.8 miles away); Mountain Charlie Bear Fight (approx. 4.6 miles away).
 Touch for a list and map of all markers in Los Gatos.

 1. Doug Miller: The Man Behind Miller Point - See Photo #4